Brick-OS-PokeyManatee4/brick-os-beta-bios/README.md

 # brick-os-beta-bios
-  This Will Be Worked On After UEFI One
+  This Will be much more easy to build so yeah